NihalSidhu/FantasyFootballDraftStrategy/README.md

-# FantasyFootballDraftStrategy
-Using coding knowledge to create a fantasy football draft strategy
+# Leveraging Data Science to Create a Fantasy Football Draft Strategy

 ## Table of Contents